 However Tenerife is not just work work work!
 Whilst here – particularly during the summer months – you will enjoy extra activities such as Kayaking, horse riding, trekking, snorkeling and diving to name but a few, all at no extra cost.
 This is a fantastic adventure to enjoy and learn from.
 So what are you waiting for?!

 - Adventure Package

 - Information Pack

-- Food: You will be provided with 2 basic meals a day on weekdays as part of this programme consisting of breakfast and an evening meal.
+- Food: You will be provided with 3 meals a day as part of this programme.
 Volunteers typically work together with the research staff to cook and complete all house-keeping duties.

-- Spanish Lessons: For those staying long term under EVS Spanish lessons will be provided.
+- Spanish Lessons: Spanish lessons will be provided.
 Within the centre itself generally communication is in English but it is good to help learn / improve your language skills whilst you are there too - on the boats all European languages are spoken

 - Training: All volunteers setting out on an adventure with us receive pre-departure training to help you prepare for the experience ahead.
 This training covers all the areas you need to think about before you pack your bags.
 It gives you time to focus and prioritise, and provides you with the knowledge and information you need in order to have a safe, fulfilling and enjoyable adventure.
 On arrival at your project you will also receive orientation training which will help you to better understand the local culture and support you as you find your way around this new country.
 On your return we will also support you as you readapt to life back home.
 We encourage you to keep in contact with us and consider opportunities for you to stay connected to the work you have been part of with Agapé.
 In addition to all of this training you will also receive a comprehensive welcome pack full of useful information on your project, the country and the culture, as well as detailed safety and communication lists.